void-linux/void-docs/src/installation/guides/zfs.md

 Finally ensure GRUB recognizes the ZFS module before being installed.

-Note: When using id's the ZPOOL_VDEV_NAME_PATH variable must be set to 1.
+Note: When using IDs the ZPOOL_VDEV_NAME_PATH variable must be set to 1.

 ```
 (chroot)# ZPOOL_VDEV_NAME_PATH=1 grub-probe /